 There are two scratching posts – one attached to the sturdy base and the other connecting to the “roof.”

-These posts are wrapped with sisal rope that prevents declawing while your cats scratch their nails to their hearts’ content.
+The sisal rope posts prevent declawing while your cats scratch their nails to their hearts’ content.

 - User-friendly security add-on.
-You attach a nylon band to the wall so it won’t wobble or tip over.
+Specifically, you attach a nylon band to the wall so it won’t fall or tip over.

-- Only 3 spaces available for your cats (none encourage playing and climbing).
+- Only three spaces are available for your cats.

 What is a Cat Tree?